Delivery Options: ONLINECourse Schedule / Fees

-This specialization can also be completed as a short certificate, designed to meet the needs of individuals who already have a solid foundation in adult learning and are looking to expand their expertise.
+This specialization can also be completed as a 200-hour certificate, designed to meet the needs of individuals who already have a solid foundation in adult learning and are looking to expand their expertise.

 Online learning is a learning option that caters to busy schedules by taking the learning experience out of the traditional classroom.
 It is learning that relies on the Internet for access to learning materials as well as interaction with instructors and fellow learners.

 In this online program, you will work within scheduled start- and end-dates, and assignment timelines.
 In most cases, the times you choose to work will be entirely up to you.
 It is strongly recommended that you log into the University's online learning software three to four times per week to keep pace with the class.
 Readings, assignments and contributions will be required on a weekly basis.
 Graded assignments, participation marks, and sometimes exams, are also given for a final letter grade mark.
 You should plan on studying and working approximately six hours per week per course.

 Before taking your first online course, you are required to take BMC 352 Learning Online.
 If you have already completed fully online courses in the past, you may apply for a prerequisite waiver for BMC 352 Learning Online.
 To apply, complete the online application form.

 All Continuing Education certificate programs have been developed with part-time learners in mind.
 Online programming allows you to complete this program at a pace that can fit your needs and schedule.